Crisis management and social media

 When it comes to crisis management, timing is crucial.
 Being aware there is a potential problem with your brand is a good start.
 How to achieve that?
 By listening, and monitoring what people are saying online about your company.
 Then, if a crisis does occur, dealing with the problem head on, in a timely manner, will go a long way to putting you back in control of the situation.

-At a recent Measure It! event in Dublin — an informal gathering to discuss social media — Stephen O’Leary from O’Leary Analytics presented a timeline of the development of the biggest news story of the day on September 14th this year: the now-infamous ‘is he drunk?’ interview with Taoiseach Brian Cowen on RTE’s Morning Ireland radio show.
+A couple of years ago at a Measure It! event in Dublin — an informal gathering to discuss social media — Stephen O’Leary from O’Leary Analytics presented a timeline of the development of the biggest news story of the day: the now-infamous ‘is he drunk?’ interview with Taoiseach Brian Cowen on RTE’s Morning Ireland radio show.

 O’Leary traced how ‘traditional’ media quickly seized hold of a story that first sprang to life on online forums and then found its legs on Twitter (you can see stats on the story’s progress on olearyanalytics.com).
 The news then went global as ‘Cowengate’ started hitting headlines on this side of the Atlantic just as the US media was waking up and looking for a nice light story to go with its cornflakes.